 We are three creative plant scientists who share a fascination for plants and a love for textiles, design, and visual arts.
 From microscopic patterns inside plants, we create a unique form of art to spread fascinating facts about nature.
 We want to share our passion for crafting with textiles to inspire others to create lovable items that bring joy to everyday life.
-We believe in a sustainable way to live and consume (read more about our ethics and upcycling of fabrics).
-Therefore, we develop new products that can be reused and recycled to conserve the resources of our beautiful planet.
+We believe in a sustainable way to live and consume, which is why we are transitioning to a purly print-on-demand concept for our patterns.
+What you want to buy is produced, but we don’t keep any stocks and we don’t want you to buy things you don’t need.

 Our friendship began at Umeå Plant Science Centre while we were post-doctoral research fellows and even though since then life has taken us to different places – geographically and metaphorically – our excitement and enthusiasm for the intricate patterns hidden in the microscopic world of plants has remained strong (read more about our design process) .